 NDOT intends to utilize dedicated non-Federal contributions to provide matching funds.
 NDOT has committed \$1 million in funds for NEPA, design, administration, legal, and construction activities.
 These funds will come from the State's General Highway Fund.
-In addition, Clark County and Lincoln County are committed to providing \$275,000 in funds from their Section 7 and Section 10 (respectively) Mitigation Fees.
-Additionally, \$200,000 in postconstruction monitoring funds are coming from BLM.
-NDOT is proactively working with the nearby development of Coyote Springs to support the project.
+In addition, Clark and Lincoln County are committed to providing \$275,000 in funds from their Section 7 and Section 10 (respectively) Mitigation Fees.

+Additionally, \$200,000 in post-construction monitoring funds are coming from BLM.
+NDOT is also working with the nearby development of Coyote Springs.
 Coyote Springs Investment Group is committing to provide \$50,000 to the project's construction efforts.

 If the grant is awarded, NDOT will contribute \$500,000 to begin the project's NEPA and design efforts.
-These funds are anticipated to be obligated in Fiscal Year (FY) 2023 once the WCCP grant agreement is established or if the USDOT approves NDOT's request for approval to use these matching funds before a signed grant agreement is completed.
-NDOT would obligate an additional \$500,000 in FY25 as the project moves into construction.
+These funds are anticipated to be obligated in Fiscal Year (FY) 2025 once the WCCP grant agreement is established or if the USDOT approves NDOT's request for approval to use these matching funds before a signed grant agreement is completed.
+NDOT would obligate an additional \$500,000 in FY27 as the project moves into construction.
 In addition, the \$50,000 Coyote Springs contribution would be provided for construction activities.
-Finally, the \$275,000 from Clark County and Lincoln County would be obligated in FY24 and FY25 to aid in construction and postconstruction monitoring activities.
-While a non-matching federal contribution, BLM would provide \$200,000 in project funding for postconstruction monitoring activities in FY 2026 through FY29.
+Finally, the \$275,000 from Clark County and Lincoln County would be obligated in FY26 and FY27 to aid in construction and postconstruction monitoring activities.
+While a non-matching federal contribution, BLM would provide \$200,000 in project funding for postconstruction monitoring activities in FY 2027 through FY30.
 Commitment correspondence from these respective groups is provided in Appendix 2.
 Table 3.1 provides a summary of the timing of the leveraged investments being provided for the project.